imminentgloom/form_without_matter/README.md

 - 2.0: rewrite, added modules for sanity. pattern management on grid, patterns are persistent, edit note/vel/dur

+note: best installed from the project manager in maiden, change folder name to "form!matter" if using ;install...

 Controls:
 ```
 note:                  some functions cover several buttons